albertito/chasquid/README.md

 * SPF checking.
 * Monitoring HTTP server, with exported variables and tracing to help debugging.
+* Using dovecot for authentication (experimental).

 The following are intentionally *not* implemented:

 * Custom email routing and transport.
 * DKIM/DMARC checking (although the post-data hook can be used for it).
-* Different backends for domain and user configuration (Dovecot authentication may be implemented in the future).

 ## Status